Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

+\begin{remark} Let us observe that a sequence of birational transformations $\{f_n\}$ in $\Bir_{\F_q}(\p^2)$ converges towards the identity with respect to this topology if there exists a sequence of regular projective surfaces $S_n$ above $\p^2$ of increasing height, such that, for $n$ large enough, $f_n$ induces a birational transformation on $S_n$ fixing all the rational points. \end{remark}

-It is a natural question to ask, which permutations of the rational points $S(\kk)$ of a surface $S$ over a finite field $\kk$ can be induced by elements in $\BBir(S(\kk))$.
-In general, not all permutations of $S(\kk)$ are induced by elements in $\BBir(S(\kk))$.
-However, Cantat showed in \cite[Theorem~2.1.]{Cantat-Bir_permut} the following:
+It is a natural question to ask, which permutations of the rational points $S(\F_q)$ of a surface $S$ over $\F_q$ can be induced by elements in $\BBir(S(\F_q))$.
+In general, not all permutations of $S(\F_q)$ are induced by elements in $\BBir(S(\F_q))$.
+However, Cantat showed the following:

-\begin{proposition} Let $\F_q$ be a finite field with $q$ elements and assume that $q$ is odd or $q=2$.
-Then every permutation of $\p^2_{\F_q}(\F_q)$ can be realized by an element in $\BBir(\p^2_{\F_q})$.
+\begin{proposition}[{\cite[Theorem~2.1.]{Cantat-Bir_permut}}] Let $\F_q$ be a finite field with $q$ elements and assume that $q$ is odd or $q=2$.
+Then every permutation of $\p^2(\F_q)$ can be realized by an element in $\BBir_{\F_q}(\p^2)$.

-If $q$ is even, then every even permutation of $\p^2_{\F_q}(\F_q)$ can be realized by an element in $\BBir(\p^2_{\F_q})$. \end{proposition}
+If $q$ is even, then every even permutation of $\p^2(\F_q)$ can be realized by an element in $\BBir_{\F_q}(\p^2)$. \end{proposition}

-Let us start with the following generalization of Proposition~\ref{prop:cantat}:
+Let us start with the following partial generalization of Proposition~\ref{prop:cantat}: